CoadingClass/chai-backend/Readme.md

 do some modifacation in packeg.json file add ==> "type": "module", now inside script object remove every thing and add ==> "dev": "nodemon src/index.js"

+- if you are using dotenv and using import keyword then configer like this ==> "dev": "nodemon -r dotenv/config --experimental-json-modules src/index.js"

 now create folder inside src folder ==> mkdir controllers db middlewares models routes utils

 install prettier as dev devDeendences ==> npm i D- prettier